List of fjords in Canada

 Anaktalak Bay, Saglek Fiord and Nachvak Fiord off the coast of Newfoundland and Labrador are being studied for environmental changes due to global warming.
 Increased tourism and marine traffic, contaminants from air, water or industrial pollution, changing weather patterns are affecting what once had been pristine water basins of the fjords protected by sills.

 The use of the word canal to name fjords or inlets on the British Columbian and Southeast Alaskan coast is a legacy of the Spanish expeditions to the Pacific Northwest in the 18th century.
 For example, Haro Strait between Victoria and the San Juan Islands was originally Canal de Haro.
 The English cognate to the Spanish canal is "channel", which is found throughout the coast, cf. Dean Channel.

 Some fjords on the British Columbian coast have rapids, termed skookumchucks which means strong waters in Chinook Jargon).
 Skookumchucks are caused by the shallows and narrows near the mouth of a fjord as the water inside the fjord's depths is drawn through, to or from, the more open waters beyond.

 The phenomenon of mountain-gap wind or squamish or outflow affects the fjords of Canada and Norway.
 The outflow winds at the Salt and Bols fjords of Norway and the Howe Sound and Portland Inlet of Canada have been compared.
 European winds may be termed bora.
 The cold dry air of the continental interior seeks out the easier passage through the fjord valley creating hurricane-force winds.

-According to the definition, fjord, Western Brook Pond and Trout River Big Pond in Newfoundland's Gros Morne National Park, are also often described as a fjords, but are actually freshwater lakes cut off from the sea, so is not a fjord in the English sense of the term.
+According to the definition, fjord, Western Brook Pond and Trout River Big Pond in Newfoundland's Gros Morne National Park, are also often described as a fjords, but are actually freshwater lakes cut off from the sea, so are not fjords in the English sense of the term.
 Such lakes are sometimes called "fjord lakes".
-It is of interest to note that Pissing Mare Falls at 350 m high, is one of several waterfalls to drain into Western Brook Pond, Along the British Columbia Coast, a notable fjord-lake is Owikeno Lake, which is a freshwater extension of Rivers Inlet.
+It is of interest to note that Pissing Mare Falls at 350 m high, is one of several waterfalls to drain into Western Brook Pond.
+Along the British Columbia Coast, a notable fjord-lake is Owikeno Lake, which is a freshwater extension of Rivers Inlet.